 12. Mount Lemmon – Arizona

 Mount Lemmon, a diverse climbing area in the Santa Catalina Mountains, is some of the best climbing the southwest has to offer.
 Though mostly bolted sport climbs, you can also find some high-quality multi-pitch trad routes.
-You can find free camping along the Catalina Highway, and it is possible to climb all year round!
+You can find free camping along the Catalina Highway, and it is possible to climb all year round even in winter time!

 So whether you are the 1st time visiting the US to rock climb or are a season trad climbing looking to discover more places to climb, there is something available for you.
 Making a trip to the US usually involves an immense amount of prior preparation like car rental, ESTA visa application as well as pre-booking of some of the most popular campsites.